-18. The landlord paid an application fee of \$20.00 to Residential Tenancies and also incurred postal fees to serve the respondent in the amount of \$16.00.
+19. The landlord paid an application fee of \$20.00 to Residential Tenancies and also incurred postal fees to serve the respondent in the amount of \$18.20.
 The landlord provided receipts to support the claim (LL#3).
-As the landlord's claim has been successful and in accordance with Policy 12-1 as stated above, I find that the tenant is responsible for the hearing expenses.
+In accordance with Policy 12-1 as stated above, I find that the tenant is responsible for the hearing expenses.